Write to your representative in Parliament today

 More than 75% of the people convicted of practising witchcraft were women.
 Our campaign is also part of the fight for gender equality.

-In 2022, whilst delivering her historical apology to the estimated 4,000 people accused of being witches in Scotland, former First Minister Nicola Sturgeon MSP hammered the point that the misogynistic attitudes used to justify the torture, incarceration and execution of women more than 300 years ago in GB are still with us.
+In 2022, whilst delivering her historical apology to the estimated 4,000 people accused of being witches in Scotland, former First Minister Nicola Sturgeon MSP hammered the point that the misogynistic attitudes used to justify the torture, incarceration, and execution of women more than 300 years ago in GB are still with us.
 In fact, statistics show that violence against women and girls is increasing.

 Witch- Persecution is not a thing of the past

 In many countries today, people are still being labelled as witches and blamed for causing ill health and crop failure.
-These people are often beaten, removed from their communities and in some circumstances, murdered.
+These people are often beaten, removed from their communities, and in some circumstances murdered.
 This form of abuse is so widespread that in 2021 the United Nations passed a Resolution calling on member nations to deal with the growing problem of witchcraft accusations.

 Witch-persecution is happening right now in the UK.
 In 2012 the Government published a National Action Plan to tackle child abuse linked to faith or belief – a somewhat hidden and underreported crime.
 CALFB is defined as belief in the following concepts: witchcraft and spirit possession, demons or the devil acting through children or leading them astray; the use of belief in magic or witchcraft to create fear in children to make them more compliant when they are being trafficked for domestic slavery or sexual exploitation; the use of children’s body parts to produce potent magical remedies.